milangupta4/milangupta4.github.io/_posts/2024-12-28-marketing-workflows-for-saas.md

 For one, the audience you are reaching should be the right one.
 And the message that they get should be effective enough so they want to try out your product.

-### Brand-recall is multi-channel
+### Brand-recall and User reach is multi-channel

-Companies have so many channels to reach their customers.
-Customers can find them when they’re looking for “How to fix my RevOps team” on Google.
-Or they can see their feed filled with “Revenue automation” content on LinkedIn.
-If an enterprising seller finds their number on Zoominfo, they can get calls for Revenue automation services.
+Because customers are on so many platforms & channels at once, any marketing strategy has to be multi-channel.

+Let's take a startup that is looking for RevOps automation solutions.

+1. Customers may be searching for “How to fix my RevOps team” on Google (or Perplexity, enter AEO)
+2. Or they follow business LinkedIn, and their feed is filled all-day with motivational and Revenue Automation content
+3. Their contact is on Apollo, and a cold outbound sales team is reaching out to them.

 Marketing strategy today looks a lot like an end-to-end workflow, that begins with the first customer contact to the customer getting nurtured by a BDR team and finally handed-off to Sales teams.